• Home

 Ben Ray Luján needs New Mexicans to recognize he’s seriously considering walking to update Tom Udall in the U.S. Senate.
 Emphasis on “seriously.”

-Ben Ray Luján needs New Mexicans to recognize he’s severely contemplating running to update Tom Udall within the U.S. Senate.
+Ben Ray Luján needs New Mexicans to recognize that he’s seriously contemplating running to update Tom Udall in the U.S. Senate.
 Emphasis on “seriously.”

-Luján is in his 6th time period in the U.S. House, and he’s watched other New Mexico representatives flow on to other positions.
-Martin Heinrich gained election to the U.S. Senate in 2012.
+Luján is in his sixth term in the U.S. House, and he’s watched other New Mexico representatives move on to other positions.
+Martin Heinrich was elected to the U.S. Senate in 2012.
 Both Steve Pearce and Michelle Lujan Grisham ran for governor in 2018.

-Now with Tom Udall leaving the Senate in 2020, Luján might also vacate the identical seat his predecessor left over a decade in the past to yet again follow his course to the Senate.
+Now, with Tom Udall leaving the Senate in 2020, Luján might also vacate the identical seat his predecessor left over a decade ago to yet again follow his course to the Senate.

-In a telephone interview with NM Political Report on Tuesday, Luján used the word “critically” several instances while describing his hobby inside the position.
+In a telephone interview with NM Political Report on Tuesday, Luján used several instances of “critically” while describing his hobby inside the position.

 “After the declaration from Sen. Udall, I was encouraged by all the outreach I had from people in New Mexico,” Luján said.
-He stated people from across the country—no longer just his 3rd Congressional District—known to encourage him to run.
+He stated people from across the country—no longer just his 3rd Congressional District—are known to encourage him to run.

 Luján ‘critically’ looking at walking for Senate 1